(252 results) Chef Meg's Original Recipes

 Instead of a whole pie, try making bite-size tarts.
 The diminutive desserts cook quicker and are automatically portion controlled.
 Plus, they're easier to make for a crowd, and there's no need for a fork and plate.

-So good, you'll think someone brought home takeout!
+Sandwiches so good, you'll think someone brought home takeout from your neighborhood deli!

 Lean and versatile, this recipe is the little black dress of your healthy recipe arsenal.
 Cook this roast on a Sunday and enjoy it throughout the week.
 We used no salt, just pepper for a truly flavorful roast.

-These onions add flavor to any dish, from soups and sandwiches to stews and dips.
+Learn how to make caramelized onions to add flavor to any dish, from soups and sandwiches to stews and dips.

 Gravy gets a bad rap, but this tasty sauce can be made with almost no fat.